-Investment properties are measured initially at cost and subsequently at fair value, based on the amount at which the asset could be exchanged between knowledgeable parties at arm's-length.
+Investment properties are measured initially at cost and subsequently at fair value.
 Properties are not depreciated but are re-valued annually according to market conditions at the year-end.
 Gains and losses on revaluation are posted to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement.
 The same treatment is applied to gains and losses on disposal.